 You need to create some design principles and standards to guide your designers while creating visuals for your brand.
+And your digital content strategy is the place where you define it.
+Check the content strategy template to see.
 They are needed to grasp the message of your brand and translate it into coherent visuals and imagery.

 Include the basic design elements like:

 * Brand colors combination.

 List here all the elements related to visuals that the marketing team should be aware of.
 Like dimensions of headings, quality of images to use, dimensions, type of videos.
 Compulsory elements that should be present on each page, elements to totally exclude.

 Consider using custom photos instead of stock to define your style.
 It will take efforts and time, but in the end it will worth.

 Pillar 6: Identify the Channels to Promote Your Content

 Deciding which are the channels that you are going to use to promote your content is a task of major importance.